 Askew Road shop, Shepherd’s Bush

 We offer classes for corporate bookings or a get-together with foodie friends, which are priced at the usual cost of £155 per person to cover pork, beef, lamb or sausage making.
-If you’re interested in booking a group or corporate meat class call us on 01751 460802 or send an email to email@example.com and we’ll organise something for you.
+If you’re interested in booking a group or corporate Butchery class call us on 01751 460802 or send an email to email@example.com and we can discuss dates.

 Do I need a butchery class gift voucher to book for myself?